Levridge-Tory/LevridgeIntegrationDocs/docs/Kahler.md

 will handle the Dispensing Work Order from D365 F&O to Kahler  and the Webhook that receives Dispensing Work Records from Kahler.

-In the appsettings.json you will need to define the [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows:
+In the appsettings.json you will need to define the [InstanceConfig](./InstanceConfig.md)  [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows:

+        "InstanceConfig": {
+            "AzureTableConfiguration": "[section name to Azure Table Configuration", "LogRequestsAndResponses": [true or false]
+            "EnableAppInsightsAdaptiveSampling": [true or false]
+        },
         "SourceConfig": {
             "ServiceBusConfigName": "[section name with Dispensing Work Order service bus topic]", "ODataConfigName": "[section name with F&O data configuration]",